 Understanding total impact of Highlights on bandwidth

-Because the frequency of these events depends on student and teacher usage, the average bandwidth used by a classroom of students can not be reliably calculated by multiplying the above figures by the number of students or teachers.
+Because the frequency of these events depends entirely on student and teacher behaviours, it is nearly impossible to calculate a general average bandwidth usage figure.
 The total bandwidth used is entirely user and school specific, depending on how Highlights and students' Chrome browsers are utilized.